 Completion of the Intersegmental General Education Transfer Curriculum (IGETC) will permit a student to transfer from a California Community College to a California State University (CSU) or University of California (UC) campus generally without the need, after transfer, to take additional lower-division, general education courses to satisfy campus general education requirements.
 It is strongly recommended that students complete IGETC prior to transfer.
 Advantages of completing IGETC include more flexibility in class selection at the university and timely progress to degree completion.
 All UC and CSU campuses will accept the completed IGETC to satisfy all lower-division general education requirements.
-However, individual colleges or majors within a CSU or UC campus may not accept IGETC for meeting general education.
-A list of those UC colleges and majors is found on the following website: http://admission.universityofcalifornia.edu/counselors/files/transfer-admission-matrix.pdf.
+However, individual colleges or majors within a UC campus may not accept IGETC for meeting general education.
+A list of those UC colleges and majors is found on the following website: <a href="http://admission.universityofcalifornia.edu/transfer/general-education-igetc/ige